egXcoder/Study-Repository/linux/apache/readme.md

 - 100 max concurrent active requests Apache can handle overall

-Notice: every process in the 4 process, has by default one thread (listener thread) which listen for new connections, so actually each process has 26 thread
+Tip: every process in the 4 process, has by default one thread (listener thread) which listen for new connections, so actually each process has 26 thread